lenafm/lenafm.github.io/_pages/about.md

                         social sphere and in methods for the detection of intermediate-scale structures in networks.

-In the context of the ERC [socsemics](https://socsemics.huma-num.fr/) project, my current research focuses on analysing and understanding the meso-scale of networks very broadly and that of online interaction networks more specifically, to study 'socio-semantic' configurations in online public spaces.
+In the context of the ERC [socsemics](https://socsemics.huma-num.fr/) project (Socio-semantic Bubbles of Internet Communities) my PhD project focuses on analysing and understanding online conversations and configurations of such conversations through the lens of complex networks.
+In particular, I am currently studying the diversity of block structure in networks, the relationship between metadata and such block structure, and these phenomena in the specific context of online interaction networks and semantic node attributes.
-Recently, I have been fascinated by the diversity and coexistence of network partitions through the lens of Stochastic block models, and by ways of exploring the relationship between metadata and network structure.